-On our last sailing adventure, I made sure to ask the bartender what’s in them and makes them so good.
+On our last sailing adventure, I made sure to ask the bartender what’s in his Rum Runner that makes his so good.
 He gave me the drink recipe and told me the secret ingredient that makes their version so special.
 It’s amaretto.

 If you were counting, that’s a four-shot drink.
 I recommend using a half-filled shot glass of each type liquor, so the final drink ends up being a two-shot drink.
 Unless you have an exceptional liver or have had a very bad day, then feel free to make this red gem as bold as you wish.

-The best kinds are the ones baked into Maraschino Cherry White Chocolate Cookies or the ones at the bottom of a drink that have been marinating and soaking up all the good stuff.
+The best kinds are the ones baked into Maraschino Cherry White Chocolate Cookies or the ones at the bottom of a drink that has been marinating and soaking up all the good stuff.

 Normally I don’t eat the food I’m photographing immediately when I’m done with it.
 After manhandling it and playing with it for an hour, I’m not usually that interested and need a break from it.

 However this –I was very interested in this.

 - 1 part Malibu Rum

 - 1 part Disaronno Amaretto